 For five years, between 2014 and 2018, Portugal was named the World's Best Golf Destination and the Best Golf Destination in Europe, awards handed out by the World Golf Awards.
 This is not surprising if we remember that the country’s climate is mild and temperate throughout the year.
 What is more, in the Algarve and Lisbon regions, in particular, we find quite a number of courses where some of the major competitions on the professional circuit are held that have won several awards.

 Many have been designed by names such as Robert Trent Jones, Rocky Roquemore, Sir Henry Cotton, Arnold Palmer and other renowned golf course legends.
 But what best defines them is their undisputed quality and natural beauty, often located in preserved areas with the sea as a background.

-Besides the many awards that the region’s golf courses have won, the prestigious IAGTO also elected the Algarve a European Golf Destination of the Year for 2014, a distinction that was attributed to the Lisbon region in 2015.
+Besides the many awards that the region’s golf courses have won, the prestigious IAGTO also elected the Algarve a World Golf Destination of the Year for 2020.

 The Convent of Christ in Tomar, the Monasteries of Alcobaça and Batalha, the Monastery of Jerónimos and the Belém Tower in Lisbon, owe their ranking to their historical and artistic importance.

 The historical centres of Guimarães, Porto, Évora and Angra do Heroísmo are also classified, and there are many other monuments and architectural elements worthy of note, such as the University of Coimbra and other classified areas of the city, or like the fortifications of Elvas.
 It is important to also mention the Cultural Landscapes of the Alto Douro Wine Region, Sintra and the Vineyards of the Island of Pico, which offer some of the most breathtaking natural sceneries in Portugal.